-- The camera sign-in setting is enabled in Nikon Imaging Cloud. - The camera power switch is in the "OFF" position. - The camera is powered using one of the following: - An optional EH-8P AC adapter and the supplied UC-E25 USB cable (featuring Type C connectors at both ends) - An optional EP-5B power connector with an EH-5d, EH-5c, or EH-5b AC adapter
+- The camera sign-in setting is enabled in Nikon Imaging Cloud. - The camera power switch is in the "OFF" position. - The camera is powered using one of the following: - An optional EH-8P AC adapter connected using the supplied USB cable (featuring Type-C connectors at both ends) - An optional EP-5B power connector with an EH-5d, EH-5c, or EH-5b AC adapter - A third-party portable charger